 Websites can be a powerful tool for growing your business – or so you’ve heard.
 Chances are since you created your website, you haven’t seen substantial growth.
 You might be tempted to throw up your hands and declare, “Websites don’t work!”

 Wait!
 Don’t give up yet!
 You can still turn your website into a valuable asset, one that works for your business.

 You might feel skeptical since you haven’t seen the growth for yourself (yet), but it’s true.
-Websites help your business, often in ways you might never consider.
+But your website can help your business if you create it with intention.

 In this two-part series we’ve put together some mostly non-technical tips you can follow to turn your website from a source of frustration to a source of valuable leads and growth.
 Part one will focus on really understanding your business’s goals, who your customer is, how you define success, and communicating better.
 Part two will also talk about communication and provide tips about winning customers over before they even contact you.

 Before we dive in, let’s make sure we’re all on the same page.
 When we talk about the success of your website, what does that really mean?

 As a service-based business, a successful website is usually one that helps to generate leads.
 When someone visits your website and then contacts your business, that is success, that is your website working for you.

 But, as the saying goes, different strokes for different folks!
 There are many different ways to define success, and it differs from business to business.
 It could be newsletter sign ups, content downloads, or survey responses.

 You have to decide how you measure success.
 No one else can do that for you.
 But no matter what definition you choose, write it down, share it with your team, and keep track of how you’re doing!

 Now that we’re on the same page and you know what success means to your business, on to the tips for how to boost your website and grow your business!